-Join us as we explore some of the most haunted places in Bakersfield, CA:
+Join us as we explore the most haunted places in Bakersfield California.

 1. Central Park